syncfusion-content/javascript-docs/js/RadialSlider/getting-started.md

 ---
 layout: post
-title: getting-started
+title: Getting started with JavaScript Radial Slider Control | Syncfusion
-description: getting started
+description: Learn here about getting started with Syncfusion Essential Studio JavaScript Radial Slider control, its elements, and more.
 platform: js
 control: Radial Slider
 documentation: ug
 api: /api/js/ejradialslider
 ---

-# Getting Started
+# Getting Started with JavaScript Radial Slider

 In this section, you can learn how to create a simple **Radial Slider**.